Nutcracker syndrome: Open and laparoscopic procedures

-LRV transposition is the most common procedure done followed by renal autotransplantation and LRV bypass.
-In all cases for open procedures, data is limited for long term follow-up.
+LRV transposition is the most common procedure done followed by renal autotransplantation and LRV bypass.In all cases for open procedures, data is limited for long term follow-up.
 With respect to LRV transposition, most patients stated improvement of symptoms 70 months following the procedure.

 Laparoscopic procedures involve laparoscopic spleno-renal venous bypass and laparoscopic LRV-IVC transposition.
 They are uncommon in comparison to open procedures, but the outcomes of such procedures are similar to those of open procedures.
 Although robotic surgery is possible, data on robotic procedures is limited concerning outcomes and cost-effectiveness.

 Endovascular procedures

 Endovascular interventions involve the use of stents to improve blood flow in the area of LRV impingement.
 Following catheterization, venography is done to visualize the vasculature and can provide confirmatory diagnosis of NCS prior to stenting.
-Following stenting, 97% of patients have had improvement of symptoms by sixth months following the procedure, and long term follow-up showed no recurrence of symptoms after 66 months.
+In limited studies following stenting, 97% of patients had improvement of symptoms by six months following the procedure, and long term follow-up showed no recurrence of symptoms after 66 months.
 Although less invasive, risks involved include incorrect placement of the stent as well as stent dislodging and migration to the right atrium.
 Furthermore, patients must be on anticoagulation therapy after stenting for three months.
+Although the least invasive surgical option for treatment of NCS, the use of stenting is controversial among surgeons.
+Many surgeons no longer recommend stenting the renal vein for the high risk of migration and lack of long term symptom relief.

+Post-Procedure Follow-Up

+Following endovascular surgery, patients are monitored by specialists to ensure recovery and detect complications early.
+During hospitalization, medical teams manage post-operative care, while after discharge, follow-up is maintained through checkups or calls to assess progress.

+Dr. Imtiaz Ahmad emphasizes continuous monitoring as essential for successful outcomes in minimally invasive vascular procedures.